ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 $$q(x_k, \pi) = \vec{\mu}(\pi) \overleftarrow{\mu}(x_k) \mathrm{Ber}(x_k \mid \pi)$$

 To calculate the updated posterior marginal for our custom distribution, we need to return joint posterior marginals for the interfaces of our node.
 In our case, the posterior marginal for the observation is still the same `PointMass` distribution.
 However, to calculate the posterior marginal over `π`, we use `RxInfer`'s built-in `prod` functionality to multiply the `Beta` prior with the `Beta` likelihood.
 This gives us the updated posterior distribution, which is also a `Beta` distribution.
-We use `ProdAnalytical()` parameter to ensure that we multiply the two distributions analytically.
+We use `PreserveTypeProd(Distribution)` parameter to ensure that we multiply the two distributions analytically.
 This is done as follows:

 ```@example create-node
 @marginalrule MyBernoulli(:out_π) (m_out::PointMass, m_π::Beta) = begin
     r = mean(m_out)
-    p = prod(ProdAnalytical(), Beta(one(r) + r, 2one(r) - r), m_π)
+    p = prod(PreserveTypeProd(Distribution), Beta(one(r) + r, 2one(r) - r), m_π)
     return (out = m_out, p = p)
 end
 ```